0xPThree/build-kali/README.md

 The script is prepared to set up virtual environments with `venv` and `poetry` - to use this uncomment relevant section of the code.

 ## Usage
 Run the script as a non-root user.
+It will take ~20 minutes to complete.
 ```bash
 ┌──(void㉿kali-script)-[~/build]
 └─$ ./build-kali.sh